Luxgen: S5

+Originally launched as the Luxgen5 Sedan, the compact sedan was unveiled in November 2011 at the Taipei Auto Show and then officially launched in the second quarter of 2012, followed by a China release in July 2013.
+It was the first wholly self-developed Taiwanese car.
+The Neora EV concept, shown at Auto Shanghai in April 2011, was adapted for production as the Luxgen5, equipped with conventional 1.8 L and 2.0 L turbocharged petrol engines with variable valve timing.
+After a design refresh in 2015, the sedan was renamed to Luxgen S5.

+Luxgen S5 was discontinued in 2020.

 V7

 The Luxgen V7 is basically a wheelchair accessible version of the M7 which has a lower extended tailgate and extended roof.
 The V7 was later revealed in production version during the 2016 Taipei Auto Show.

+Luxgen V7 was discontinued in 2021.

 S3

 Luxgen S3 is a sub-compact sedan which was released in 2016.
-Luxgen S3 was discontinued in 2020.